romcal/romcal/examples/html-web-page/README.md

 # Using romcal from a web page

-First, from the parent `romcal` module:
+First, from the parent `romcal` directory:

 ```shell
 # if necessary, if you are in the ./examples/web-browser directory